Emily Ratajkowski Addresses Pushback To Barack Obama Criticism: ‘This Isn’t Star Wars’

-As President Donald Trump faces criticism for his handling of the civil unrest following George Floyd’s death, American model Emily Ratajkowski spoke out against former President Barack Obama for his handling of the Ferguson, Missouri protests and riots.
-On Sunday evening, Ratajkowski addressed the pushback to her comments on Twitter and spoke in support of holding all politicians accountable, regardless of their party affiliation.
+As President Donald Trump faces criticism for his handling of the civil unrest following George Floyd’s death, American model Emily Ratajkowski continues to speak critically of the legacy of former President Barack Obama.
+On Sunday evening, Ratajkowski addressed the pushback to her critique of Obama’s handling of the Ferguson, Missouri protests and riots, and spoke in support of holding all politicians accountable — regardless of their party affiliation.

 “Also I’m just so confused why everyone wants to resist any criticism of Obama?”
 Ratajkowski tweeted.
 “This isn’t Star Wars.
 There is no dark side vs Jedi.
 Politicians on BOTH the right & the left need to be criticized & held accountable so that they don’t pander to corporate & neoliberalist agendas.”